samdoran/cookiecutter-ansible-role/README.md

 # Ansible Role Cookiecutter #

 This is a [cookiecutter project] for creating [Ansible roles].
-It includes tests using [Molecule], [Ansible Lint], and [YAML Lint] to work with [Travis CI]
+It includes tests using [Molecule], [Ansible Lint], and [YAML Lint] to work with [Travis CI].

 To use this, first install `cookiecutter`, then run `cookiecutter gh:samdoran/cookiecutter-ansible-role` and answer the prompts.

-You can also use Molecule to initialize a new role using this template by running `molecule init template --url https://github.com/samdoran/cookiecutter-ansible-role.git`.
+You can also use Molecule to initialize a new role using this template by running `molecule init template --url https://github.com/samdoran/cookiecutter-ansible-role`.

+Or use Cookiecutter directly: `cookiecutter gh:samdoran/cookiecutter-ansible-role`.

 ## Development Workflow ##